 If the former interpretation were to be applied, it would be difficult to understand how the “woman” could be burned without engulfing the entire earth.
 The latter is more definitive.
-It brings into focus Vatican city, making the burning, without destroying the earth, far more understandable.
+It brings into focus Vatican City, making the burning, without destroying the earth, far more understandable.

-SDA Bible Commentary Vol. 7, page 849 (left column under “1.
+Seventh-day Adventist Bible Commentary, Vol. 7, page 849 (left column under “1.
 One of the seven angels.”)

-Although the words “to give” suggest a present application, the word “rembrance” suggests reflection upon something in the past.
+Although the words “to give” suggest a present application, the word “remembrance” suggests reflection upon something in the past.
 The word “remembrance” is from Strong’s #3415 mnaomai.
 KJV – remember 16, be mindful 2, be had in remembrance 1, in remembrance 1, come in remembrance 1; 21.
 1) to remind, 1a) to be recalled or to return to one’s mind, to remind one’s self of, to remember, 1b) to be recalled to mind, to be remembered, had in remembrance, 1c) to remember a thing, 1d) be mindful of.

-SDA Bible Commentary Vol. 7, page 851 (left column under “Sit.”)
+Seventh-day Adventist Bible Commentary, Vol. 7, page 851 (left column under “Sit.”)

-The Great Controversy page 604
+The Great Controversy by E.G. White, page 604

-Review and Herald 9-12-93; Evangelism page 365
+Review and Herald 9-12-93; Evangelism by E.G. White, page 365

-in verse 6 (the historic “dark age”) and verse 14 (the future “dark age”) of chapter 12
+in verse 6 (the historic “Dark Age”) and verse 14 (the future “Dark Age”) of chapter 12

-Note in SDA Bible Commentary Vol. 7, page 850 (right column under “The wilderness.”) that “the situation here depicted is similar to, but not to be identified with, that of the ‘wilderness’ of ch.
+Note in Seventh-day Adventist Bible Commentary, Vol. 7, page 850 (right column under “The wilderness.”) that “the situation here depicted is similar to, but not to be identified with, that of the ‘wilderness’ of ch.
 12:6, 13-16.”
 While I agree that verse 6 is history, I do not agree that verses 13-16 are also history.
-Go back and restudy our thoughts on chapter 12 verses 12-17 if this troubles you.
-Note also page 851 (left column under “beast”: “Accordingly, the beast itself my be identified as Satan . . .”
+Go back and restudy our thoughts on chapter 12, verses 12-17, if this troubles you.
+Note also page 851 (left column under “beast”: “Accordingly, the beast itself may be identified as Satan . . .”

-Signs of the Times 11-8-99
+Signs of the Times, 11-8-99

 Spalding and Magan Collection PR 4, page 1

-Maranatha page 180 (italics suppled)
+Maranatha by E.G. White, page 180 (italics suppled)

-Review and Herald 4-15-90 (italics supplied)
+Review and Herald, 4-15-90 (italics supplied)

-apostate Protestantism represented by the “earth beast” (Rev.13:11) and “them that forsake the holy covenant” (Daniel 11:30)
+apostate Protestantism represented by the “earth beast” (Revelation 13:11) and “them that forsake the holy covenant” (Daniel 11:30)

 This is my paraphrase of the actual question; “How long, O Lord, holy and true, dost thou not judge and avenge our blood on them that dwell on the earth?”
+(Revelation 6:10)

 “admiration” from: “thauma” (Strong’s #2295) “a wonderful thing, a marvel”

-The Great Controversy page 566
+The Great Controversy by E.G. White, page 566

 “wherefore” from “diati” (Strong’s #1302) is translated “why” some 23 times, “wherefore” only 4 times

-In this case “crowns” is from “diadema” (Strong’s #1238) “a kingly ornament for the head” in contrast to “crown” from “stephanos” (Strong’s #4735) “wreath of victory” in Revelation 3:11; 6:2; 12:1; 14:14
+The “crowns” on the great red dragon and the sea beast are from “diadema” (Strong’s #1238) “a kingly ornament for the head” in contrast to “crown” from “stephanos” (Strong’s #4735) “wreath of victory” (Revelation 3:11; 6:2; 12:1; 14:14)

-[29a] see 7BC 854 (right column 2nd paragraph) under “Yet is”.
+See Seventh-day Adventist Bible Commentary, Vol. 7, page 854 (right column 2nd paragraph) under “Yet is.”

-[29b] see 7BC 853 (left column 4th paragraph) under “Was, and is not.”
+Ibid, page 853 (left column 4th paragraph) under “Was, and is not.”

 “perdition” from: “apoleia” (Strong’s #684) “utter ruin or loss (physical, spiritual or eternal)”